sgtcoolguy/axway-open-docs/content/en/docs/appc/Titanium_SDK/Titanium_SDK_Getting_Started/Installation_and_Configuration/Installing_Titanium_SDK_Continuous_Builds.md

 Use the drop-down menu at the top of the page to select between the existing development branches.
 The _master_ branch is the branch currently in active development, and will ultimately become a major release.
 You can determine the version number associated with this branch by hovering over one of the download links and inspecting the name of the file.

-It's important to compare the SHA1 hash of the downloaded SDK archive with the one displayed on the download page, **before you attempt to install it**.
+{{% alert title="💡 Hint" color="info" %}}It's important to compare the SHA1 hash of the downloaded SDK archive with the one displayed on the download page, **before you attempt to install it**.
 Do not install the package if the SHA1 hashes don't match – this may indicate a corrupted package.

 If you discover a corrupt package, simply download each previous day's release until you find one that is valid.
-There is no need to report it to us.
+There is no need to report it to us.{{% /alert %}}

 ## Installing the build